sinc-lab/Comparison-of-Protein-learning/README.md

 <img src="./img/go.png" width="700"/>
 </p>

-The figures above show the performance (F1 score) of the 12 embeddings for predicting the GO terms of protein sequences.
-Predictions are grouped according to the three sub-ontologies of the GO: Biological Process (BP), Cellular Component (CC) and Molecular Function (MF).
+The figures above show the performance of the 12 embeddings used for predicting the GO terms annotating protein sequences.
+Predictions are measured with the F1 score and are grouped according to the three sub-ontologies of the GO terms: Biological Process (BP), Cellular Component (CC) and Molecular Function (MF).

 ## Introduction